Arming teachers: United States

 In the United States, where school shootings are most common, advocates have proposed arming teachers as a possible intervention.
 It is a controversial part of the gun control debate.
 A 2021 poll found that 43% of Americans supported policies that allow teachers and school personnel to carry guns in schools, while a majority of teachers, parents and students are opposed.
 In a 2019 national survey of 2,926 teachers, more than 95% did not believe teachers should carry a gun in the classroom, and concerns raised by teachers include how to keep the gun secured in the classroom, with one asking, "If a kid reaches for my gun, am I to shoot them?".
 A 2022 Trafalgar Group poll found that 57.5% of American believe that policies that prevent trained teachers and school staff from carrying guns make schools a more dangerous place.

 The Gun-Free School Zones Act of 1990 applies general restrictions on bringing guns to schools but provides the option for states to designate specific people to carry guns in schools.
 Research regarding arming and training teachers is limited.
 While some researchers have not found evidence that arming teachers increases safety in schools, there have been numerous documented incidents of school staff using their firearm to neutralize a shooter.

 Schools which have offered firearm training for teachers include schools in the Clifton Independent School District in Texas, Sidney High School in Ohio, and various schools in Florida.

 In 2022, some states have been making it easier for teachers to carry firearms for self defense purposes on school campuses.
 For example, Ohio signed a bill into law that reduced the amount of training hours from 700 to 24 hours, citing that 700 hours was "excessive" and that this and similar legislation is "probably the most important thing we have done to prevent a school shooter in Ohio."
 In 2022, 28 states allow people other than security staff to carry firearms on school grounds, with laws in nine of those states explicitly mentioning school employees.

-On August 1, 2022, a Reason magazine article with Jacob Sullum reporting, commented on a New York Times piece that itself was criticizing the perceived low number of hours required for teachers to be armed in some states, Sullum commented however that, "The real scandal here is not how little training is mandated for teachers who want to carry handguns in school but how little training police officers receive for a job that extends far beyond handling firearms."
+Writing for Reason magazine in August 2022, columnist Jacob Sullum responded to a New York Times piece that was criticizing the perceived low number of hours required for teachers to be armed in some states.
+Sullum commented that "The real scandal here is not how little training is mandated for teachers who want to carry handguns in school but how little training police officers receive for a job that extends far beyond handling firearms."
 The New York Times opinion staff noted that 2022 was the United States' worst year yet for mass shootings, and described that teachers had been having more discussions about arming themselves.

+State-by-state

+Texas

+In Texas, there are proposed ideas and ideas in place that are for the arming of teachers, such as the law passed for School Marshals.
+Texas state senator Ted Cruz proposed arming teachers as well.
+Within Texas, there is discourse from citizens regarding whether or not educators should be armed, but it is ultimately legal.